 Diu Gujarat, India Travel Guide

 The Portuguese established their control after a series of fierce battles, most especially the Siege of Diu in 1538 and 1546.
-They built the massive Diu Fort, a testament to their military engineering and enduring presence for over 450 years.
+They built the massive Diu Fort, a testament to their military engineering and lasting presence for over 450 years.
 Visitors find charming old churches, narrow winding streets, and an unique blend of Indo-Portuguese traditions.

 Significant trading port under various local rulers.